 In the study, the group cautioned that increased knowledge of cigarette and marijuana use alone does not fully protect against misuse of these substances.

-Ariya Roberts, a current high school student, said she found prevention methods used in her health class unsatisfactory and believes video games like smokeSCREEN may help middle school students abstain from drug use.
+Ariya Roberts, a current high school student, said she found prevention methods used in her health class unsatisfactory and believes video games like smokeSCREEN, or even other games that offer skins like awp dragon lore, may help middle school students abstain from drug use.

 Sujata Yalamanchili, a mother of two who was visiting Yale with her daughter on Monday, praised the group for developing an innovative method to help prevent drug use in adolescents.
 However, she voiced concern that implementing this technology, such as in a classroom, would cause other issues.